cyberrangecz/docs/docs/index.md

 ## Be a part of our KYPO CRP community

 KYPO Cyber Range Platform is an open-source project.
 We walked a long way with the support of projects and institutions listed below.
 If you are considering supporting our KYPO CRP, please [contact us](https://www.crp.kypo.muni.cz/#contact).
-On the other hand, if you are thinking about contributing to KYPO you can find more details at [How To Contribute](how-to-contribute.md).
+On the other hand, if you are thinking about contributing to KYPO you can find more details at [Contribute to Docs](contribute-to-docs.md).

 ## Get Professional Support